melizalab/decide-host/docs/deploying.md

 Devices connecting to the private network need to be assigned IP addresses and hostnames. `dnsmasq` is a simple DHCP and DNS server that can accomplish both these tasks for small subnets.
 After installing `dnsmasq` on the host, copy `dnsmasq.conf` in this directory to `/etc/dnsmasq.conf` and restart `dnsmasq`.
 The BBBs should now be able to obtain IP addresses in the range `192.168.10.101` to `192.168.10.220`.
 Confirm that leases are listed on the host computer in `/var/lib/misc/dnsmasq.leases`, and that you can retrieve the IP address of any connected BBB as follows: `dig <bbb-name> @localhost`.

+## Mail

+Both the controllers and the host use email to notify users of severe errors.
+These users are specified on the commandline of experiment programs and in the host configuration file.
+In order for this to work, you need a mail transport agent (MTA) that will accept email from the controllers.
+You can set up the gateway computer to handle mail delivery.

+On Debian, the following steps should work for most configurations.

+1. Install `exim4` with `apt-get install exim4`.
+If you are not asked to configure the server (it may already be installed), run `dpkg-reconfigure exim4-config`.
+Set the general type of configuration to `internet site`, then configure the server to only accept connections on the private network (`192.168.10.0/24`) and to relay mail from the same.
+You should also set `exim4` to use a single configuration file.

+2. Edit `/etc/exim4/exim4.conf.template` and set `sender_unqualified_hosts` and `recipient_unqualified_hosts` to `MAIN_RELAY_NETS`.
+Restart the MTA with `systemctl restart exim4.service`.

+3. Edit `config/host-config.json` on the controllers and set `mail_transport` to `{"host": 192.168.10.1, "port": 25}`.
+Do the same for the host.

+4. To test on the controllers, run `node test/test_mail.js <recipient>` to see if mail gets delivered to a recipient.

+With this configuration, emails from the controllers will be addressed from `<controller-name>@<host-name>`, and emails from the host will be addressed from `decide-host@<host-name>`.
+You should be able to specify any fully-qualified email as a recipient in configuration files or on the commandline; you can also deliver mail locally to a user on the host machine, in which case users should set up a `.forward` file to make sure these emails reach them at their normal email accounts.

 ## Host daemon

 The program that handles communication with devices on the network is called `decide-host.js` and runs in `node`, although it's written